AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 Being able to debug anything is about having a clear process to find the source of a bug, a process that can be used in any language.
 This process is divided in two main parts.

-'Getting visibility', finding ways to follow the flow and to display the information created along the flow, then 'Tighten the loop', narrow down so we can find out at which moment the unexpected behavior starts.
+'Getting visibility', finding ways to follow the flow and to display the information created along the flow, then 'Tighten the loop', narrow down so we can find out at which moment the unexpected behavior occurs.
 Each environment has different syntax to make it happen but the process is similar in those environments.

-The first example would be the error message I shown in the first part, when the error message shows, this is a bug, but because we define a precise test, the bug is already clear, we already have the visibility and the loop thightened, so we know how to move forward.
-So, the first way to get some information about the bug is to run the test.
+The first example would be the error message I shown in the TDD part, when the error message shows, this is a bug, but because we define a precise test, the bug is already clear, we already have the visibility and the loop thightened, so we know how to move forward.
+So, the first way to get some information about the bug is to run the test. (if we are lucky enough to have tests in the test we are debugging)

-Bug are in lot of places.
-I learn that one of the main skill is to be able to read the error message.
+Bug are in lot of places and even without a test, I learned that one of the main skill is to be able to read the error message.
 For example, the bug could be during the setup and we are not able to get much visibility from places we don't control.
 For example:

 I downloaded a repository online and when I run 'rspec' to see the test I receive the following message: